 You may pay less Council Tax for a property you own or rent that’s not your main home.

 You’ll have to pay Council Tax on an empty and unfurnished home, but you may qualify for a discount.
 It’s up to your council to decide whether you get a discount and how much you get.

+(NEWER)

+You may pay less Council Tax for a property you own or rent that’s not your main home.

+You’ll usually have to pay Council Tax on an empty home, but your council can decide to give you a discount - the amount is up to them.
+Contact your council to ask about a discount.